roachspray/FuzzingProgramSlices/README.md

 or contribute work to this project; my intention is to just explore this space some, so the more explorers the merrier :D.

+**Note** that here and in FuzzingProgramSlices, the Pruneskin.cpp code is a bit wonked ... it is missing an if/then related to the trace code injection and setting of the output trace file.
+I believe that was me trying to remove pass-dependencies where they were not required... that is fixable (easily), I just did not fix it yet (and only just now noticed it in this version unfortunately)

 ## Idea in abstract

 A program P takes some file as an input.
 The file is parsed for some reason